paulsalinas/Fleks/README.md

 # Fleks
 Fleks is a workout builder app for iOS.

-From a database of canned exercise plus exercises you create yourself, you can create custom workouts with different rep/sets schemes and variations that you can use when you're at the gym.
-This was built for my Udacity iOS NanoDegree
+From a database of canned exercises plus exercises you create yourself, you can create custom workouts with different rep/sets schemes and variations that you can use when you're at the gym.
+This was built for my Udacity iOS NanoDegree.

 ## Tools
 #### Built Using